liem005/liem1/README.md

    - ii) Election of the even leader:
       1) If process 0 has an even computer value, it sends it to process 1; if process 0 has an odd computed value then it                        sends the value of 19990 to process 1 and does the same comparision for others processes.
       2) The smallest value received at process 0 is declared as the even leader.
+## Two snapshots of code executing for some two distinct values of N.